amkarahalios/amkarahalios.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my home page.
-I am a 2nd year PhD student at Carnegie Mellon University working with Professor Willem-Jan van Hoeve.
-I recently passed my qualifying exams!
+I started my PhD student at Carnegie Mellon University in Fall 2020.
+I am very fortunate to be advised by the wonderful Professor Willem-Jan van Hoeve.
 I was also recently awarded the NSF GRFP!

-My research interests are mainly in combinatorial optimization and integer programming.
-I have been working on using decision diagrams to solve the graph coloring problem.
+My research interests for methodology are combinatorial optimization, integer programming, and dynamic programming (decision diagrams).
+Applications that I study include Graph Coloring, Scheduling, and Vehicle Routing Problems.

 My hobbies include chess, dance, poetry, athletics, and piano.